Maryland Criminal Code: What to Know as a Defendant

 The Annotated Code of Maryland is the most current public record of all the laws, known as statutes, presently in effect in the state of Maryland.
 It is organized into 36 named articles, each regulating an area of the state’s laws, such as labor and employment, tax, business, real property, housing and community development, education, and family law.

 As soon as you are arrested, you should contact a Maryland criminal defense lawyer to understand your rights under these statutes.
-However, understanding the basics of the Maryland Criminal Code is important for all residents of Maryland, regardless of their criminal background.
+However, understanding the basics of the Annotated Code of Maryland is important for all residents of Maryland, regardless of their criminal background.
 Here’s what you need to know from Maryland criminal lawyer Morgan E. Leigh of Scrofano Law PC.

 Maryland Code Criminal Law Article List